 The 20 best Simpsons episodes of all time

-It's 30 years since America's favourite family first made it to TV in their own series - but which are the best shows from the past three decades?
+It's over 30 years since America's favourite family first made it to TV in their own series - but which are the best shows from the past three decades?

 The Simpsons' own series debuted on 17 December 1989 with the festive tale Simpsons Roasting On An Open Fire.
 In the 30 years since the show first aired, hundred of episodes have headed our way.
 But where do you start if you're a Simpsons newbie?
 Radio X has the definitive selection featuring Homer, Marge, Bart, Lisa and little Maggie, along with the other residents of Springfield.